 Mostly I’m angry though.

-I’ve been doing my thing, my work, guiding women to connect to their own embodied wisdom; to shedding their shoulds; to connecting deeply to their whole Self, the Light and the Shadow.
+I’ve been doing my thing, my work, guiding people to connect to their own embodied wisdom; to shedding their shoulds; to connecting deeply to their whole Self, the Light and the Shadow.
 I talk about the ebb and flow of this work and how sometimes we are deep in it and sometimes we aren’t.
 I discuss the importance of rest and replenishing and nourishing and allowing our Self to be.

 I talk a lot.
 I do my best to model this way of being by doing my best to live it myself.
 Which means sometimes I’m deep in the work and sometimes I’m not, and sometimes I’m deep in my practices and sometimes I’m not and regardless of where I am in my journey or what I am or am not doing, I try to be gentle with me and to allow the space for me to be right where I am.